 Christmas Treat - Jamaica

 Christmas Treat is an annual event in Jamaica when MSC provides a hot meal and a gift to over 2,000 people in the poorest neighborhoods throughout Kingston.
 These families would otherwise likely go without a meal on Christmas.
 On Christmas day 2012, Mustard Seed staff and volunteers fed 5,000 people in the inner city of Kingston.
-While Mustard Seed is known for caring for children with HIV/AIDS and disabilities, our work to support the neighborhoods in and around our apostolates is crucial to our overall mission of caring for the most vulnerable.
+While Mustard Seed is known for caring for children with HIV and disabilities, our work to support the neighborhoods in and around our apostolates is crucial to our overall mission of caring for the most vulnerable.

 Roots FM - Jamaica